There’s a lot of large companies in the United States alone. Over 20,000 employ 500+ employees, per the US Census Bureau’s latest available data.

 One quick caveat: This is not intended to throw stones.
 Managing large sites is quite difficult, and I honed in on only one small part of it.
 In fact, for many of these companies, their homepage experience may not even matter much in a buyer’s journey!

-Edit: I uploaded the data I compiled into a publicly-available Google Spreadsheet.
-Click here if you want to see the data!
+Note: I uploaded the data I compiled into a publicly-available Google Spreadsheet.
+Click here if you want to see it while reading!

 Companies were examined in order as they appeared on the 2020 version of the Fortune 500 list.